thomasWeise/aitoa/book/metaheuristics/hillClimbing/README.md

 \text.block{definition}{causality}{Causality means that small changes in the features of an object (or candidate solution) also lead to small changes in its behavior (or objective value).}

-Local search exploits a property of many optimization problems called *causality*&nbsp;[@R1973ES; @R1994ES; @WCT2012EOPABT; @WZCN2009WIOD].
+Local search exploits a property of many optimization problems which is called *causality*&nbsp;[@R1973ES; @R1994ES; @WCT2012EOPABT; @WZCN2009WIOD].
-If we have two points in the search space that only differ a tiny bit, then they likely map to similar schedules, which, in turn, likely have similar makespans.
+If we have two points in the search space that only differ a little bit, then they likely map to similar schedules, which, in turn, likely have similar makespans.
 This means that if we have a good candidate solution, then there may exist similar solutions which are better.
 We hope to find one of them and then continue trying to do the same from there.

 ### Ingredient: Unary Search Operation for the JSSP {#sec:hillClimbingJssp1Swap}

-So the question arises how we can create a candidate solution which is similar to, but also slightly different from, one we already have?
+So the question arises how we can create a candidate solution which is similar to, but also slightly different from, one that we already have?
 Our search algorithms are working in the search space&nbsp;$\searchSpace$.
 So we need one operation which accepts an existing point&nbsp;$\sespel\in\searchSpace$ and produces a slightly modified copy of it as result.
 In other words, we need to implement a unary search operator!